gcanti/tcomb/docs/API.md

 Point({ x: 1, y: 2, z: 3 }); // => throws '[tcomb] Invalid additional prop "z" supplied to Point'
 ```

-You can set a global default (locally overridable) by setting `t.struct.strict`.

 ## Defining methods on a struct

 Methods are defined as usual: